unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_kdl/README.md

 ## Demo

-You can evaluate the solver using the [demo](../inverse_dynamics_interface/demo/evaluate_dynamics.cpp), currently configured in a launch file for the [UR10](./launch/evaluate_dynamics.launch.py) robot.
+You can evaluate the dynamics using the [demo](../inverse_dynamics_interface/demo/evaluate_dynamics.cpp), currently configured in a launch file for the [UR10](./launch/evaluate_dynamics.launch.py) robot.
-The demo reads a bag file containing a sequence of `sensor_msgs/msg/JointState` messages and, for each state, computes the corresponding torques according to the `InverseDynamicsInterfaceKDL` solver, which are saved in another bag file.
+The demo reads a bag file containing a sequence of `sensor_msgs/msg/JointState` messages and, for each state, computes the corresponding torques according to the `InverseDynamicsInterfaceKDL` class, which are saved in another bag file.

 ### Run the demo